 shows all events scheduled for a given datetime. khal at should be supplied with a date and time, a time (the date is then assumed to be today) or the string now. at defaults to now.
+The at command works just like the list command, except it has an implicit end time of zero minutes after the start.

 '''

-khal at [-a CALENDAR ... | -d CALENDAR ...]
-[DATETIME | now]
+khal list [-a CALENDAR ... | -d CALENDAR ...] [--format FORMAT] [--notstarted] [START DATE]

 '''